• Skip to primary navigation

 Temperatures for levels of Lamb Doneness

-Rest your lamb for 10 minutes before serving, that way the juices are reabsorbed into the meat fibers.
-This prevents your juices from being lost on the cutting board and ensures a juicy serving of your lamb.
+Rest your lamb for 10 minutes before serving so the juices are reabsorbed into the meat fibers.
+This prevents your juices from being lost on the cutting board.

 Tender, juicy lamb breast sliced on wooden cutting board.

-My favorite veggies to add to the meal are either a simple green salad or honey and herb-roasted carrots or sauteed asparagus and cherry tomatoes.
+My favorite veggies to add to the meal are a simple green salad, honey and herb-roasted carrots or sauteed asparagus and cherry tomatoes.

 🥡 Storing & Reheating

-Wrap your lamb breast with aluminum foil and place it on a baking sheet.
-Reheat in the oven at 350°F (175°C) for 15 minutes or until the safe internal temperature is reached (as noted above).
+To reheat, wrap the lamb in aluminum foil and place it on a baking sheet, then warm it in the oven at 350°F (175°C) for about 15 minutes or until it reaches an internal temperature of 165°F (74°C), ensuring it's safely reheated before serving.

 How long is it safe to leave out cooked lamb?

-Generally speaking, you can leave cooked lamb out at room temperature for up to 2 hours.
-However, if it is hot out (above 90°F/32°C) the lamb should be refrigerated within 1 hour of cooking.
+Generally, you can leave cooked lamb at room temperature for up to 2 hours.
+However, if it is hot out (above 90°F/32°C), the lamb should be refrigerated within 1 hour of cooking.

-Can I partially cook lamb and finish later?
+Can I partially cook the lamb and finish later?

 No!
-It is never safe to half-cook, partial cook, or brown lamb with the intention of finishing it later.
-This does not kill the bacteria that may be present on the lamb and brings the meat to a temperature that is a breeding ground for bacteria.
+It is never safe to half-cook, partial-cook, or brown lamb to finish it later.
+This does not kill the bacteria that may be present in the lamb and brings the meat to a temperature that is a breeding ground for bacteria.

-You can, however, partially cook meat and then finish with searing at high heat on the stovetop or seared in the oven or on the grill.
-Immediately, not later.
+However, you can partially cook meat and then finish with searing at high heat on the stovetop in the oven or on the grill.

 Tender, juicy lamb breast sliced on wooden cutting board.